CoderFoundry/ChinookInterviewYT/README.md

 ### Option 2: Use the Project Template

 If this repository is set up as a template, you can create your own repository using the project template:

 1. Navigate to the repository on GitHub: [Chinook Database Challenges](https://github.com/your-username/chinook-database-challenges).
 2. Click the **"Use this template"** button.
+3. Follow the prompts to create a new repository based on this template.
+4. After creating your new repository, clone it to your local machine and follow the steps in the **Project Setup** section to configure your environment.

+1. Navigate to the repository on GitHub: [Chinook Database Challenges](https://github.com/your-username/chinook-database-challenges).
+2. Click the **"Use this template"** button.